YouTube Sponsorship Calculator

 As a general rule, sponsored ads on your YouTube channel should not exceed 60 to 90 seconds.
 Some YouTubers create 2-minute videos for this purpose.

-It’s worth noting that sponsored ads lasting longer than 2 minutes typically result in lower retention rates, causing more users to exit.
-This is detrimental to both you and your advertising client, and should be avoided.
+In our experience sponsored ads lasting longer than 2 minutes typically result in lower retention rates, causing more users to exit.
+This is bad for both you and your advertising client, and should be avoided.

 There is no need to worry if a potential sponsor is not willing to provide prepayment.
 There are numerous other sponsors available, so it is important to be patient and wait for a suitable opportunity.

 As experienced managers of multiple YouTube channels, we have never agreed to a sponsored ad without receiving prepayment.
-Following this policy has proven to be successful for us, and we continue to adhere to it.
+Following this policy has proven to be successful for us, and we continue to go with this strategy.

 Once a strong relationship has been established with an outreach agency, some flexibility may be given in terms of payment due dates.
-For instance, a 30-day net payment without prepayment may be acceptable if you have worked with the agency before and trust has been established.
+For instance, a 30-day net payment without prepayment may be acceptable if you have worked with the agency before and trust has been established, already.

 It is required by Google Policy that sponsored ads must be marked as such when uploaded.
 This includes placing a readable watermark on the video during the ad sequence with wording such as “Advertising”.

 In most countries, laws require the use of a watermark on sponsored ads, including the use of “Advertisement” during the sponsored ad segment.
-As your video can be viewed worldwide, it is important to adhere to universal advertising regulations.
+As your video can be viewed worldwide, it is important to be en par with universal advertising regulations.

 Transparency is crucial, and it is recommended that you never attempt to hide the fact that it is an ad.
 Your audience is accustomed to this practice, and it has become a common standard.